-Once you’ve mastered the foundations of the object-oriented programe and learned how to implement certain common design patterns in real-world conditions, you should be armed with a useful toolkit comprised of all sorts of classes and functions that can be used any number of times.
+Once you have mastered the basics of object-oriented programming and learned how to implement certain common design patterns in real-world conditions, you should be armed with a useful toolset consisting of all sorts of classes and functions that can be used by any user number of times

 Although you may not be aware of this fact, your toolkit can be considered a general PHP development framework.
 The end result of your own efforts and skills as programmer.

-Sometimes, there are certain situations when the capabilities offered by your own framework simply aren’t good enough to fit the requirements of a particular application.
-In a case like this, you can either upgrade your framework, which will probably require coding additional classes and functions, or you can pick up a third-party software from the numerous packages available on the web today.
+Sometimes there are certain situations where the capabilities provided by your own framework just aren’t good enough to meet the needs of a particular application.
+In such a case, you can update your framework, which will likely require coding additional classes and functions, or you can choose third-party software from the many packages available on the internet today.

 If you choose the latter, then you’ll be confronted with another challenge that will keep your mind spinning in circles.
 Should I pick up a full-featured framework like Zend, or should I work with a more approachable solution, like CakePHP or CodeIgniter?

-Actually, the answer to that question depends strongly on what type of project you’re going to develop and how much time you want to spend configuring and learning how to use a particular framework.
-For instance, Zend is great for building enterprise-level PHP applications, but it’s likely that you’ll find it pretty overwhelming to work with at first.
+In fact, the answer to this question largely depends on the type of project you are developing and how much time you are willing to spend setting up and learning to use a particular framework.
+For example, Zend is great for building enterprise-grade PHP. applications, but you will probably find it quite overwhelming to work with at first.

 On the other hand, CakePHP can be much easier to set up and use, even though they’re not loaded with all the features offered by Zend.
 However, in the last few months, a small framework has gained popularity with many PHP programmers due to its ultra-fast learning curve and easy configuration.